MORPH: PDE Foundation Models with Arbitrary Data Modality: Introduction

-\textit{A modeling challenge under partial observations}.
+\textit{A modeling challenge under multiple modalities}.
 A foundation model with a transformer backbone provides flexibility in learning from partial physical information.
-Recent PDE foundation models have made substantial progress toward a task-agnostic universal surrogate.
-However, most of the works \citep{mccabe2024multiple,chen2024data,herde2024poseidon} assume largely homogeneous data dimensionality, with predominantly 2D Cartesian grids, fixed scalar or vector components of field variables, and limited multiphysics coverage.
-The architectural choices are not designed for data heterogeneity and scale unfavorably as dimensionality and resolution increase often causing memory/compute blow-ups while requiring task-specific reconfiguration during fine-tuning.
-In particular, their pretraining sets exclude 3D datasets because patching volumetric data expands the token sequence length, driving quadratic self-attention cost $\mathcal{O}(L_{\text{seq}}^{2})$.
-The same scaling bottleneck discourages inclusion of higher\mbox{-}resolution 2D datasets.
-Conversely, 1D problems are often excluded because 2D-centric pipelines enforce padding or tiling up to a 2D layout, wasting memory and compute without adding information.
-Since many experimental measurements are practically 1D (e.g., point probes, line scans, seismometer traces) and provide the most accurate observation of the underlying physics, we regard 1D as a crucial modality.
-We therefore treat heterogeneity and multimodality as first-class design requirements for a PDE foundation model.
-Concurrent works like \citep{ye2024pdeformer,mccabe2024multiple} explicitly highlight the open challenge of supporting more complex domains and extending beyond 2D, underscoring a persistent heterogeneity gap.
-We identify this as a key bottleneck in current PDE foundation model research.
-In short, there is a growing need for a flexible and scalable foundation model that can learn from diverse forms of partially observed scientific data.
+Recent PDE foundation models have made substantial progress toward a task-agnostic universal PDE surrogate.
+However, most existing approaches \citep{mccabe2024multiple,chen2024data,herde2024poseidon} implicitly assume near-homogeneous inputs typically 2D Cartesian grids with fixed scalar/vector components and limited multiphysics coverage.
+As a result, they scale poorly across modalities and resolutions: volumetric patching makes 3D prohibitively expensive by inflating sequence length and the quadratic attention cost $\mathcal{O}(L_{\text{seq}}^{2})$, which also discourages high-resolution 2D pretraining.
+At the other extreme, 1D data are often forced into 2D pipelines via padding or tiling, wasting compute without adding information.
+We treat data heterogeneity or multi-modality as first-class requirements.
+This gap is highlighted by concurrent work \citep{ye2024pdeformer,mccabe2024multiple} and remains a key bottleneck, motivating a flexible, scalable PDE foundation model that can learn across diverse scientific modalities.